 When research-based vision becomes part of the culture, it fosters action.
 Vision, supported by research, gives licence for early innovators to be adventurous by growing a culture of permission and provides confidence to try new ideas.

-The journey of sustaining a paradigm shift in education should always be evolving.
+The journey of sustaining a paradigm shift in education should be envisioned to always be evolving.
 There will never be a point where a model is created that is definitive and final.
 Therefore, learning models must remain agile and supported by appropriate ongoing research and envisioning.

 The best learning experiences should draw from existing research and diverse examples from across cultures and societies.
 Strong research supports community vision, validates decisions and actions, and is crucial to helping sustain a paradigm shift.

 Learning innovation founded on solid research has strength because it supports all decisions and actions.
 Advances in neuroscience research, for example, illuminates aspects of brain functioning that were previously not understood.
 This research alone provides a better understanding of the science behind learning; a vital component learners should be made aware of.

 Research must support and inspire a collective envisioning process for any learning community.
 A clear vision statement can emerge from research which supports all learning, regardless of the cultural context.
 Research-supported vision enables educational innovators to be adventurous by providing them with the confidence to try new ideas.